ji-hw/P4Struct/README.md

   Step 4: Finally, you can start using it.

-Note-1: This is an initial version which may contain numerous bugs.
+Note-1: This is an initial version which may contain bugs.

 Note-2: Please contact me promptly if you encounter any issues.